oracle/docker-images/OracleCoherence/docs/2.extend/README.md

 -Dcoherence.client=remote -Dcoherence.wka=coh1 \
 com.tangosol.net.CacheFactory
 ```

     * The container is started in interactive mode so that commands can be typed into the console.
     * As before the container is given a unique name and host name on the overlay network using the `--name=coh2 --hostname=coh2` arguments.
     * The container is attached to the same overlay network as the storage member using the `--net=coh-net` argument.
     * The container is configured to act as a client using the `-Dcoherence.client=remote` system property
     * The WKA property `-Dcoherence.wka=coh1` is set so that the client can locate the cluster.

-When the command is run the CachFactory console should start and display the `Map (?): ` prompt.

-3. Create a cache in the console using the following command:
+3. After the above command is run the CacheFactory console should start and display the `Map (?): ` prompt.
+Create a cache in the console using the following command:

 ```
 Map (?): cache foo